phucvu-nyu/bst236/docs/chapter_workflow/git.md

     ```bash
     git remote add origin git@github.com:phucvu-nyu/example1618.git
     ```
-    This command tell your computer to name this GitHub repo "origin".
-You don't have to but are highly encourage to name it origin since this is the default setting.
+    This command tells your computer to name this GitHub repo "origin".
+You don't have to but are highly encouraged to name it origin since this is the default setting.
 From now on, origin is the GitHub repo in this working directory.
     ![Add a remote](workflow.assets/git_step_3.png)
 === "<4>"
     Finally, let's "pull" everything in this remote repo to our working directory.
-For the purpose of understing git basics, you can ignore the first command for now.
+For the purpose of understanding git basics, you can ignore the first command for now.
 Basically, "git pull" copy the content of the main branch from the remote repo to your local working directory and updates these content to you local repo.
 Meaning, your working directory, your local repo, and your remote repo have the same information.
     ```bash
     git checkout -b main
     git pull origin main